horner/mcp-postmessage/src/protocol/README.md

 #### Setup Phase Messages (3 messages)

-**1. SetupHandshake** (Server → Client)
+**1. SetupHandshake** (Inner Frame → Outer Frame)

-**Context**: User has clicked "Add Server" in the client UI and entered a URL.
-The client creates a hidden iframe pointing to the server URL with `#setup`.
-The server detects the setup parameter and sends this handshake message.
+**Context**: The Outer Frame has created a subordinate window (Inner Frame) and navigated it to a URL with a `#setup` hash.
+The code in the Inner Frame detects this and initiates the setup phase by sending this message.

-**Security**: This message is sent before trust is established, so it contains only the minimum information needed to proceed with setup.
-The server must use `'*'` as the target origin because it doesn't yet know who is framing it.
-This is the ONLY message where `'*'` is acceptable.
+**TARGET ORIGIN**: The Inner Frame must use `'*'` because it cannot know the origin of its parent/opener at this stage.
+This is the only message where the initiating party uses a wildcard target origin.

 ```typescript
 export interface SetupHandshakeMessage {